 \subsubsection{Fission algebras}

 Finally, we can introduce one of the main objects of study in this article: \emph{fission algebras}.
-As shown in Table \ref{Table}, whereas deformed (additive) preprojective algebras control Nakajima quiver varieties and multiplicative preprojective algebras control multiplicative preprojective varieties, Boalch \cite[\S12]{B15} defined fission algebras as a class of associative noncommutative algebras attached to colored quivers that rule the colored multiplicative quiver varieties.
-Consequently, fission algebras generalize the multiplicative quiver algebras of \cite{CBShaw}, being thus linked to the generalized double affine Hecke algebras of Etingof, Oblomkov and Rains \cite{EOR07}.
-Firstly, we define the \emph{Boalch algebra} $\mathcal{B}(\Upsilon)$ as the path algebra of a quiver with relations obtained from the input colored quiver $\Upsilon$ by adding arrows and loops, see Definition \ref{Def:Boalch-algebra}.
+As shown in Table \ref{Table}, deformed (additive) preprojective algebras govern Nakajima quiver varieties, while multiplicative preprojective algebras control multiplicative preprojective varieties.
+Furthermore, Boalch \cite[\S12]{B15} introduced fission algebras, a class of associative noncommutative algebras linked to colored quivers, that regulate colored multiplicative quiver varieties.
+As a result, fission algebras serve as a generalization of the multiplicative quiver algebras presented in \cite{CBShaw} ---as a byproduct, the former are linked to the generalized double affine Hecke algebras of Etingof, Oblomkov and Rains \cite{EOR07}.
+We define the \emph{Boalch algebra} $\mathcal{B}(\Upsilon)$ as the path algebra of a quiver with relations obtained from the input colored quiver $\Upsilon$ by adding arrows and loops, see Definition \ref{Def:Boalch-algebra}.
 Then, the fission algebra $\mathcal{F}^q(\Upsilon)$ is the quotient of $\mathcal{B}(\Upsilon)$ by the two-sided ideal essentially generated by setting the loops equal to $q$; they will be carefully introduced in \ref{sec:fission-algebras}.
-Remarkably, as explained in \cite[\S12]{B15} and depicted in Table \ref{Table}, the representation theory of $\mathcal{F}^q(\Upsilon)$ governs the geometry of the colored multiplicative quiver varieties $\mathcal{M}(\Upsilon,q,d)$ for each dimension vector $d$.
+Remarkably, as explained in \cite[\S12]{B15} and illustrated in Table \ref{Table}, the representation theory of $\mathcal{F}^q(\Upsilon)$ governs the geometry of the colored multiplicative quiver varieties $\mathcal{M}(\Upsilon,q,d)$ for each dimension vector $d$.